 Environmental Law Seminars: Wildlife Law

 The course covers Federal Wildlife Law including the constitutional underpinnings of Federal Wildlife Law and focuses on the Endangered Species Act with some coverage of the Migratory Bird Treaty Act, Marine Mammal Protection Act and similar laws.
 The course focuses on new approaches to species and habitat preservation, paying particular attention to Colorado species.
-Three semester hours.
+3 semester hours

 Hazardous Waste & Toxic Substances Law

 The course focuses exclusively on the different aspects of toxic and hazardous waste law by studying the dominant statutory materials.
 It provides the student with a thorough background in both the legal and political issues commonly seen in toxic and hazardous waste law.
 The course concentrates on the practical legal dimensions of this growing subspecialty of environmental law.
 Prerequisite: Environmental Law or Natural Resources Law.
 3 semester hours

 Beginning with a historical overview of Indian law, the course focuses on the complex set of laws and rules governing jurisdiction on the reservation, including tribal rights and authority, extension by states of jurisdiction within reservations, and federal laws and policies which affect Indian life.
 Topics include Indian treaties; hunting, fishing, and gathering rights; land claims; water rights; the Indian Civil Rights Act of 1968; the civil rights of Indians both on and off the reservation; the federal government’s “trust responsibility;” criminal jurisdiction; civil jurisdiction; and tribal sovereignty.
 3 semester hours